f5devcentral/terraform-aws-bigip-module/README.md

 | external\_securitygroup\_ids | The Network Security Group ids for external network | `List` | [] |
 | internal\_securitygroup\_ids | The Network Security Group ids for internal network | `List` | [] |

-Note: For each external interface there will be one primary,secondary private ip will be assigned.
+~> **NOTE:** For each external interface there will be one primary,secondary private ip will be assigned.

 #### Output Variables
 | Name | Description |